lizlouise1335/Traffic-Simulation/README.md

-(We were the first group to submit a successful final program.
-Only one other group out the remaining four groups also submitted a successful project.)
+We were the first and only group to submit a successful final program.

 TRAFFIC SIMULATION
 Version: 1.0